 Causes of Protective Aggression

 It has been determined that there are environmental factors that can influence a dog’s likelihood for displaying protective aggression or other forms of aggression.
-One such factor is early experience during socialization periods.
+One such factor is early experience during socialization periods, don’t mix this up with social aggression.
 Puppies can develop various forms of aggression if they do not have enough exposure to positive interactions with humans between about three and fourteen weeks old.
 If a puppy has limited or no experience with people, different forms of aggression may be developed during this time.

 It has also been observed that dogs living in smaller households with less human contact are more likely to exhibit aggression than dogs living in larger homes.
 In addition, it is believed that the smaller the dog, the more prone it is to exhibit this type of behaviour.
 This can be seen on a biological level because since there are more humans in large households, it is seen as more advantageous for small dogs to not display aggressive behaviour whereas larger breeds have a better chance of successfully guarding their territory from other animals and people.